miaoli-psy/miaoli-psy.github.io/research.md

 ## Master thesis

 From past experience to future anticipation: neuro correlates for temporal preparation.
 Supervised by [Dr. Sander Los](https://www.vupsy.nl/staff-members/sander-los/) and Dr. Joram van Driel.

+#### Please contact me if you’d like to voluntarily participate my experiments at Université de Lille.